sylefeb/Silice/learn-silice/blinky/README.md

 }
 ```

 The algorithm is instantiated by `intensity less_intense`.
-We give a name to the instance -- because of course you can run multiple instances in parallel!
+We give a name to the instance -- because of course we could run multiple instances in parallel!

 Then, we use the output of the algorithm, which is accessed with the 'dot' syntax as `less_intense.pwm_bit`.